CCOMJHC/WIBL/UploadServer/README.md

 Before being able to use to create and manage a WIBL upload-server instance, it is necessary to add certain IAM roles to the AWS account you want to use.
-To do so, first make sure to add the following AWS-managed policies using the IAM console:
+To do so, first make sure to add the following AWS-managed policies using the [AWS IAM console](https://us-east-1.console.aws.amazon.com/iam):

 - AmazonEC2FullAccess